-During this period, the Senior Leadership Team comprised the Principal, two Vice Principals, the Finance Director and three Assistant Principals.
+During this period, the Senior Leadership Team comprised the Principal (who is the trust's Accounting Officer), one Vice Principal, the Finance Director and three Assistant Principals.
 There were three associate members of the team: the Head of English, the Head of Inclusion and the Head of Humanities.
 These senior managers control the academy at an executive level implementing the policies laid down by the governors and reporting back to them and are responsible for the day-to-day operation of the academy, in particular organising the teaching staff, facilities and students.